Skip to content

 How it works

 Construct it with a dict whose top-level keys are timescale names.
-Each leaf's leading dimension is the number of add() calls expected before the buffer is ready to send.
+Each timescale is one of two kinds, inferred from the example pytree:

 import numpy as np